Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/README.md

 ![Average tips](https://github.com/LukeHC/side-projects/blob/master/GIVEasia-transaction-data-wrangling/Average%20tips.png)

 # Conclusion

 I was able to get the cleaned data in a few seconds compared with a few hours before.
-If I have another 10 hours on this project, I'd like to learn how to directly quiry the database instead of the current ad-hoc "download-import-quiry" process.
-In this way I have the opportunity to build real-time metrics as well.
+If I have another 10 hours on this project, I'd like to learn how to directly query the database instead of the current ad-hoc "download-import-query" process.

-PLACEHOLDER: MUST DO SPELLING AND GRAMMAR CHECK